PavanRangani/docs/docs/prd/investments/investments.md

 - In `ADD: Invesment` dialog, User can enter more than one records of same date using `+ADD` button
 - Family dropdown only shows family names for which investment data exists
 - Legal entities dropdown only shows names of the entities of selected family &  for which investment data exists

+## Workspace -> Investment -> Trade Log (See [mockups](https://drive.google.com/drive/u/0/folders/1xfiUGFYjddQQoArdyN_dbkRwdqXNVIcI))

+- This pages shows the investment records of only selected legal entity.
+- Add, Delete is not allowed
+- Edit of only Date and description is allowed.